 Bodies other than NHS bodies to which the Commission is responsible for appointing auditors, as set out in Schedule 2 of the Act.
-These include, for the purposes of applying this Code, local authorities, local councils (parish and town councils), police authorities, fire authorities, national park authorities and local probation boards.
-While some of these bodies, such as local probation boards, operate within their own national policy framework, the model of public audit set out in this Code applies to them.
+These include, for the purposes of applying the Code, local authorities, local councils (parish and town councils), police authorities, fire authorities, national park authorities and local probation boards and trusts.